 I’m writing a book for Portfolio/Penguin Books, about how to improve your judgment by reshaping your unconscious motivations.

 In 2012 I co-founded the Center for Applied Rationality, a non-profit that runs workshops on improving reasoning and decisionmaking.

-On the side, I host the Rationally Speaking Podcast, a biweekly show featuring conversations about science and philosophy.
+Since 2010, I’ve hosted the Rationally Speaking Podcast, a biweekly show featuring conversations with scientists, social scientists, and philosophers.